How Long After Pink Eye Can I Wear Contacts

 It is important to note that even if you do not wear contacts, it is still possible to spread pink eye to other people.
 It is recommended that you avoid touching your eyes with your hands as this will help prevent the spread of infection.
 Additionally, it is important to remember to wash your hands regularly and use hand sanitizer when necessary.
 If you think you may have pink eye, it is best to visit a doctor for diagnosis and treatment.

-See also Can Women Wear Mens Shoes
+See also Can I Wear White To A Funeral

 If you have already been diagnosed with pink eye but still want to wear contacts, it is important that you take extra care when handling them.
 Be sure to disinfect them regularly and wash your hands before inserting them in your eyes.
 Additionally, if you are experiencing any symptoms such as redness or irritation after wearing contacts, be sure to remove them immediately and seek medical attention if necessary.